Aleksandar Jovanović Ćuta: 2016–2020

 His activist career began in 2016, and a year later, he founded the organisation Defend the Rivers of Stara Planina, to combat the construction of small hydroelectric power plants in the Stara Planina region.
 Since then, he has been a notable representative of the group of activists that opposes the construction of small hydros.
 Over the course of his activist career, he managed to stop the construction of several small hydros across Serbia.

-In early 2018, Ćuta and other members of the his organisation formed a Facebook group, which quickly gained popularity.
+In early 2018, Jovanović and other members of his organisation formed a Facebook group, which quickly gained popularity.
 Due to his activism, in June 2018, the government of Serbia decided to send a thank-you note to Ćuta, although he ended up refusing to receive the note.
 He has criticised the Serbian government for its approach to environmental protection.
 In September 2018, he organised mass protests in Pirot; the protests were participated by a couple of thousand demonstrators, with a demand to prohibit the construction of small hydros.
 He and his organisation managed to send a case regarding the construction of a small hydro on the Visočica river to the Supreme Court of Cassation, which ended up prohibiting the construction of a small hydro in November 2018.

 Over the course of 2019, he organised environmental protests across cities in Serbia, initially beginning in January.
 Another series of protests were held in April.
 A month later, he and other activists from his organisation were fined by the Misdemeanor Court after they cleaned the riverbed of the river in Rakita, and later that month they organised protests in front of the UniCredit headquarters in Belgrade.
-Two months later, they called for the government to react regarding the small hydro in Rakita. Ćuta organised protests in Belgrade on 21 September, and a week later, environmental activists held talks with Serbian president Aleksandar Vučić, during which he demanded for the total prohibition of constructing small hydros across Serbia; Vučić rejected his demand.
+Two months later, they called for the government to react regarding the small hydro in Rakita.
+Jovanović organised protests in Belgrade on 21 September, and a week later, environmental activists held talks with Serbian president Aleksandar Vučić, during which he demanded for the total prohibition of constructing small hydros across Serbia; Vučić rejected his demand.
 He took part in The Weight of Chains 3 documentary film.

-Ćuta called for protests to be held in June 2020, after accusing the government of not respecting environmental protection regulations.
+Jovanović called for protests to be held in June 2020, after accusing the government of not respecting environmental protection regulations.
 Activists, politicians, and scientists participated in the protests.
 He gave a speech during the protests and announced the removal of pipes from the bed of the Rakita river.
 In August, the government decided to invoke a ban of constructing small hydros in the Stara Planina region, and during mid-August, a group of citizens, led by him, managed to break two pipes, which disabled the pipeline in the river.
 The event gained national media coverage.
-Later that month, another protest was organised by Ćuta and Savo Manojlović, the general director of Kreni-Promeni.
-In November, Ćuta and other activists requested a talk to be held between them and the Anglo-Australian multinational company Rio Tinto, to discuss about the Project Jadar, although the talk ended up being cancelled.
+Later that month, another protest was organised by Jovanović and Savo Manojlović, the general director of Kreni-Promeni.
+In November, Jovanović and other activists requested a talk to be held between them and the Anglo-Australian multinational company Rio Tinto, to discuss about the Project Jadar, although the talk ended up being cancelled.